 The Saif Ghobash Banipal Prize for Arabic Literary Translation

-the ninth year of the prize
+in the ninth year of the prize

 Jonathan Wright was joint winner of the 2013 Saif Ghobash Banipal Prize for his translation of the historical novel Azazeel by Youssef Ziedan, whose Arabic original won the 2009 International Prize for Arabic Fiction, and was joint winner, with the author, of this year's Independent Foreign Fiction Prize for The Iraqi Christ by Hassan Blasim.
 Jonathan Wright studied Arabic, Turkish and Islamic History at St. John's College, Oxford University.